civo/docs/content/docs/machine-learning/creating-a-kubeflow-cluster.md

 <TabItem value="dashboard" label="Dashboard">

-## Creating an Kubeflow Cluster from the Dashboard
+## Creating a Kubeflow Cluster from the Dashboard

 Begin by selecting the Civo Region you are operating in.
 You can do so in the lower left of your [Dashboard page](https://dashboard.civo.com):